community GUIDE: Community organizations

 E-Lists for the Neighborhood

 PPE-list was begun in the late 1990s by a group of volunteer neighbors led by Lois Willand.
 You can receive neighborhood news daily in your inbox.
 Notices of neighborhood events, business recommendations, what's for sale, lost pets, crime and safety statistics and more.
 To subscribe, send a message to email@example.com.
-Approximately 1300 subscribers.
-Because Prospect Park was one of the first neighborhoods in the country to have a neighborhood E-list and PPE-list has gained wide acceptance, other national systems such as Nextdoor are not as popular here.
+Approximately 1500 subscribers.
+Because Prospect Park was one of the first neighborhoods in the country to have a neighborhood E-list and PPE-list has gained wide acceptance, whereas other national systems such as Nextdoor are not as popular here.

 One of many Twin Cities neighborhood e-list forums, the Prospect Park e-Democracy forum is for discussion of local issues, announcements of events and programs, and a way to meet neighbors.
 Approximately 120 members.